dawid4374/Node.js-MongoDB-App/task/README.md

 # Task
-A web app using Node.js Express.js MongoDB Mongoose and some other packages.
+A server side app using Node.js Express.js MongoDB Mongoose and some other packages.

 Usage: